reidschroder/readme-creation/README.md

   [Questions](#questions)

   ## Installation
-    install node
+    use the command line to answer prompts that create your README

   ## Usage
-    use the command line
+    create a readme

   ## License
     MIT

   ## Contributions
-    reid schroder
+    Reid Schroder

   ## Tests
-    use the command line to run prompts
+    use node to run the prompts

   ## Questions
   reidschroder